MarioCarvalhoBr/TerraSurvey/README.md

 npm run dev
 ```

-After starting the server, you will be able to access ToFormy at `http://localhost:8080` (or the port indicated in the terminal).
+After starting the server, you will be able to access TerraSurvey at `http://localhost:8080` (or the port indicated in the terminal).

 ## Usage

-Use ToFormy to create your custom forms, collect data, and export it as needed.
+Use TerraSurvey to create your custom forms, collect data, and export it as needed.

 ## Contribution

-Contributions to ToFormy are welcome!
+Contributions to TerraSurvey are welcome!
 If you have ideas or suggestions to improve the app, feel free to fork the repository and submit a pull request.

 ## More Screenshots